bashirmohd/FaultToleranceSimProj/README.md

 	*tests/           -- CloudSim unit tests*

-#2.
-Software requirements: Java version 1.6 or newer#
+2. Software requirements: Java version 1.6 or newer
 ---------------------------------------------------

 CloudSim has been tested and ran on Sun's Java version 1.6.0 or newer.